-Before taking off for a summer stroll, double check your pet’s collar.
+Before taking off for a summer stroll or attending a gathering, double check your pet’s collar.
 Although it may seem tight, you should only be able to fit one or two fingers snuggly under your pet’s collar (the same goes for harnesses and gentle leaders).
 This will prevent them from slipping out of their collar and getting away from you if they’re startled by a noise.

 - Pro tip: Attach your dog’s leash to both his gentle leader and his collar for two-step protection.

 Pack plenty of treats and be ready to use them!
-Not only can treats help to keep your pet’s eye on the prize amidst various summer distractions, an appealing snack can take their mind off of their fear and help lure them home safely.
+Not only can treats help to keep your pet’s eye on the prize amidst various summer distractions, an appealing snack can take their mind off of their fear and help lure them home safely if needed.